 Licensees have the option to include a unique QR code alongside the FernMark Licence logo.
 That lets consumers quickly verify your licensee status without the need to download bespoke apps.

-Businesses purchase one licence for all of their eligible products.
+Businesses purchase one licence for all of their eligible products or services.
 The licence fee is current for a year.
 Find out more about the licence fees here.

 Applications will be processed within 28 working days.
 You can apply here.

 The FernMark Licence Programme offers exporters a level of protection, with comprehensive trademark protection of the FernMark and monitoring of its use.